Scientific Name

 Description

 Copiapoa dealbata is a cactus that forms impressive mounds reaching up to 3.3 feet (1 m) in height and more than 6.6 feet (2 m) in width.
-The stems are spherical to short cylindrical and measure up to 6.4 inches (16 cm) in diameter.
+The stems are spherical to short cylindrical and can measure up to 6.4 inches (16 cm) in diameter.
 They are grayish-white with a wooly apex and have only one (sometimes 1 to 3 smaller) spines per areole.
-The spines are needle-like, up to 2 inches (5 cm) long, black to light brown, and become grayish-white with age.
+The needle-like spines are black to light brown, becoming grayish-white with age, and can grow up to 2 inches (5 cm) long.

-In summer, the stems produce pale yellow flowers that measure up to 1.4 inches (3.5 cm) in length and diameter.
+In summer, the stems produce pale yellow flowers that can reach up to 1.4 inches (3.5 cm) in length and diameter.
 It usually takes 6 to 10 years before the stem blooms.

 Hardiness